The Great Motivator Shrek

 Sometimes, we do not understand what we are doing, and we can blunder into situations.

-What is the girls motivation to continue?
-Maintaining a Positive Self-Image, Current Mood, Other People, Revenge (on the authority who wants them to stop them), and Curiosity.
+What motivated the girls to continue?
+Maintaining a positive self-image, current mood, other people, revenge (on the authority who wanted them to stop them), and curiosity.

-The efforts failed, and the kissing continued.
-As a last desperate measure, the principal rounded up “the usual suspects” into the bathroom and had them watch how much effort it took to remove the marks.
-The janitor soaked his sponge into the toilet and then proceeded to clean off the marks.
-The principal had not been aware of the cleaning method.
+The straightforward efforts failed, and the kissing continued.
+As a desperate measure, the principal rounded up “the usual suspects” into the girl’s bathroom, making them watch how much effort it took to remove the marks.
+The janitor soaked his sponge into the toilet and then cleaned the mirrors.
+The principal was unaware of the cleaning method.

-About 15 years ago, I was working at a company that had a location in the high desert.
-A miserable remote place that nobody wanted to drive to.
-As a result, the employees who worked there every day felt they could do whatever they wanted because they were impossible to replace.
+Twenty years ago, I was working at a company that had a high-desert location.
+It was not a great place to work because of the long drive.
+As a result, the employees felt they could do whatever they wanted because they were impossible to replace.

 I occasionally had to go there to perform tests.
-While I had a friendly relationship with those employees, they let me know that I was a small fish in their big pond.
-As a result, they had a lazy attitude, and an hour-long test took days for them to set up.
+While I had a friendly relationship, the employees let me know that I was a small fish in their big pond.
+Thus, something that should have taken me an hour often took days.

 Result?
-I got my test done.
-After that, I brought a laptop and a DVD.
+The boss ordered them to set up my test.
+So, I bought a copy of Shrek and my company laptop the next time I was there.
 The guys pleaded for me not to turn it on.
 Of all the possible motivations, Shrek proved to be the most lethal.
-How crazy is that?
 What is the basis of this motivation?
-Avoiding Losses?
+Avoiding losses?
 Not wanting the boss to yell at them?
 Umm, I guess.

 The real motivation is that the boss did not want his boss to find out about his guys slacking off.
-He is Shrek’s true target.
-Still, the logic for this is not a straight line.
+He is Shrek’s actual target.
+Still, the logic for this is not a straight line, but the motivating effect was far more powerful than going to the boss or bringing a dump truck full of doughnuts.

-Life is not always as simple as a plot.
-People are vastly complex and also basic.
-We often take the path of least resistance and behave without logic.
-And yet, a book requires an obvious solid motivation to move the plot along.
+Life is not always straightforward.
+People are complex, chaotic, and basic.
+Sometimes, we take the path of most resistance or behave without logic.
+And yet, a book requires an obvious character motivation to move the plot along.
 I find it interesting that the two are not identical.

 You’re the best -Bill